The TRESCA Consortium

 Jason Pridmore is the coordinator of the TRESCA project, Vice Dean of Education at the Erasmus School of History, Culture and Communication, and an Associate Professor in the Department of Media and Communication at Erasmus University Rotterdam.
 His research focuses on practices of digital identification, the use of new/social media and consumer data as surveillance practices, and digital (cyber) security issues.
 The way in which research on these topics is effectively communicated is a critical part of his research focus.
 Jason is involved in a range of European projects on new technologies, privacy, and security issues.
 In the TRESCA project, Jason manages the overall trajectory of the project and acts as the primary liaison with the European Commission.

 Tessa Oomen is a PhD candidate at Erasmus University Rotterdam.
 Her research focuses on cybersecurity communication in healthcare.
 She has a background in Applied Psychology and Crisis and Security Management.
-Tessa is involved in TRESCA activities in the Netherlands (interviews and focus groups) as well as the development of the MOOC.
-She also maintains the TRESCA project website.
+Within TRESCA, Tessa is involved in several research and communication activities in the Netherlands.
+She also maintains the TRESCA project website and Twitter account.

 Agencia Estatal Consejo Superior de Investigaciones Cientificas (CSIC), the Spanish National Research Council, is the largest public research institution in Spain.
 CSIC belongs to the Spanish Ministry of Economy, Industry and Competitiveness, under the State Secretariat for Research, Development and Innovation.
 CSIC is a major player in the development of the European research area and therefore a significant contributor to the European integration process.
 CSIC’s missions are fostering multidisciplinary scientific and technological research, training scientific and technical personnel, promoting knowledge transfer between science, industry and society and generating start-ups and technological firms.
 Visit partner website.